 Check the Condition of Your Old Fridge

-How to Dispose of Your Fridge: 8 Options
+Responsible Ways to Dispose of Your Old Fridge

 1. Rent a Roll Off Dumpster